GIS4DEV/maki/README.md

 A pixel-aligned point of interest icon set made for cartographers.

+This version of the Maki icons is designed specifically for use with QGIS.
+Copy the files into a new folder within your current QGIS install's apps\qgis\svg\ folder.
+For example, copy to : C:\Program Files\QGIS 3.4\apps\qgis\svg\maki
+Once the files are copied into the apps\qgis\svg\ folder, you should be able to find them in the QGIS layer styling for points in the SVG markers menu.

 This repo only contains the source SVG files.
 Check out [maki website](https://mapbox.com/maki-icons/) to use an icon editing tool and read detailed design guidelines.

-This set is designed specifically for use with QGIS.
-Copy the files into a new folder within your current QGIS install's apps\qgis\svg\ folder.
-For example, copy to : Program Files\QGIS 3.4\apps\qgis\svg\maki

 ## Format